eclipse-pass/main/docs/dev/authentication-authorization.md

 'urn:oid:0.9.2342.19200300.100.1.1': 'uniqueIdType'
 ```

 These Shibboleth attributes are used to locate a user in `pass-core` and set up a user object on the session.
-Initially, `pass-auth` will use the `eppn` attribute to locate a user in `pass-core` via a request that uses basic authentication.
-On all subsequent requests to `pass-core`, `pass-auth` will add the following headers using the Shibboleth attributes stored on a session:
+Initially, `pass-auth` will use these attributes to build shibboleth headers that allow the user service in `pass-core` to locate a user.
+Additionally, on all subsequent requests to `pass-core`, `pass-auth` will add the following headers using the Shibboleth attributes stored on a session:

 ```
 'Displayname'